top of page

 Are you ready to hire a finance director to help grow your business?

 When you have plenty of other projects going on, it’s difficult to give hiring enough time it needs to find that perfect person.
-This can result in hiring someone that does not click with the team, that does not have the right skills or even paying too much or too little.
+This can result in hiring someone that does not click with the team or that does not have the right skills.
+You may even end up hiring someone on a full-time basis when you actually only need them part-time.

 We’ve put together 7 of our best tips for hiring your ideal finance director.